datenanfragen/data/README.md

 ### Data sources

 We prefer privacy-specific contact details (usually found in a company's privacy policy).
 In particular, email addresses like `privacy@example.com` or `dpo@example.org` and phone/fax numbers specifically of data protection officers are preferred.
-If no specifc details are available, we use 'regular' contact details found on the company's website.
+If no specific details are available, we use 'regular' contact details found on the company's website.

 Please make sure that there is **no** personal data in your record.
 This means no names in the address and no emails that include names, either.